-When the region’s Baptists decided, after much debate and controversy, to establish a college in Warren, they obtained a charter from the General Assembly in 1764.
-Shortly thereafter the fellows of Rhode Island College chose Reverend Manning as the school’s first president.
-By 1770, the college’s financial problems and the persuasion of Providence civic leaders led to its relocation, and Manning moved with it to Providence.
+Reverend James Manning (1738-1791), Baptist clergyman and founding president of Rhode Island College (now Brown University), was born in Elizabeth Township, New Jersey, to parents who were probably of Irish origin.
+He attended Hopewell Academy, a Baptist grammar school, and the College of New Jersey (now Princeton), a school that operated under Presbyterian auspices.
+In 1764, after ordination as a Baptist minister, Manning and his wife Margaret Stiles moved to Warren, Rhode Island, where he founded a Latin school and a Baptist church.
+When the region’s Baptists decided, after much debate and controversy, to establish a college in Warren, they obtained a charter from the General Assembly in 1764, after more debate and controversy.
+Shortly after that, the fellows of Rhode Island College chose the Reverend James Manning as the school’s first president.
+By 1770, the college’s financial problems and the persuasion of Providence civic leaders, especially Stephen Hopkins and the Brown brothers, led to its relocation, and Manning moved with it to Providence.

-During his twenty-one year tenure in Providence, Manning became a prominent civic leader and even served Rhode Island in the Confederation Congress as a delegate.
-Although he was a reluctant revolutionary, Manning became a staunch advocate of the federal Constitution, and he was instrumental in securing support for ratification from Baptists in Rhode Island and Massachusetts.
-Manning was one of the earliest New England Baptists to become involved in the abolitionist movement joining an anti-slavery society formed by Moses Brown.
+During his twenty-one-year tenure in Providence, Manning became a prominent civic leader and even served Rhode Island as a delegate to the Confederation Congress in 1786.
+Although he was a reluctant revolutionary, Manning became a staunch advocate of the federal Constitution, and he was very instrumental in securing support for its ratification from Baptists in Rhode Island and in Massachusetts, a state which he had criticized for compelling Baptists to pay taxes that supported the established Congregational Church.

 According to his biographers, Manning’s greatest significance lies in his contributions to the institutional development of the Baptist denomination.
 While the college became a focus of Baptist identity, Manning worked to develop his denomination in other ways, and his influence helped reestablish Calvinism as the theological standard among New England Baptists.
 This Calvinism, says biographer Charles Dunn, “was not a theological straightjacket, but served as a common reference around which disparate New England Baptists could coalesce and from which they could evolve.”